pypa/pipenv/docs/advanced.rst

 ☤ Pipfile vs setup.py
 ---------------------

 There is a subtle but very important distinction to be made between **applications** and **libraries**.
-This is a very common source of confusion in the python community.
+This is a very common source of confusion in the Python community.

 Libraries provide reusable functionality to other libraries and applications (let's use the umbrella term **projects** here).
 They are required to work alongside other libraries, all with their own set of subdependencies.
 They define **abstract dependencies**.
 To avoid version conflicts in subdependencies of different libraries within a project, libraries should never ever pin dependency versions.
 Although they may specifiy lower or (less frequently) upper bounds, if they rely on some specific feature/fix/bug.
 Library dependencies are specified via ``install_requires`` in ``setup.py``.